BrandLight vs Evertune: AEO Platform Comparison

 Evertune validation:

-- $4M seed from established VCs who understand ad tech analytics
+• $15M Series A from established VCs who understand ad tech analytics (August 2025)

 If you need proof of concept for internal stakeholders, BrandLight has enterprise references.
-Evertune has founder credibility but no operational case studies.
+Evertune has founder credibility and significant funding validation.

 TL;DR Decision Grid